-The annual Sydney housing supply forecast does not explicitly forecast or include the following dwelling types:
+The annual housing supply forecast for Sydney does not explicitly forecast or include the following housing types:

 - secondary dwellings

 - student accommodation

 - seniors living developments, including retirement villages, hostels and aged-care facilities

 - housing for people with a disability

 - manufactured housing estates.

 We provide key data on some of these other forms of housing that help meet the needs of Sydney’s diverse and growing population.

 Secondary dwellings and dual occupancies are lots that have added a second place to live.
 This sort of development is relevant to the overall housing supply in Sydney.
 Secondary dwellings can increase housing density in established areas.